 A settling home will likely have gaps between walls and floor and out-of-level concrete.
 These signs aren’t just unsightly but can be hazardous if they’re not fixed.
 Underpinning your settling home brings stability to your house.

-Whenever a builder misses a step or cuts corners during construction, you are likely to end up with a poorly constructed home.
-This tends to happen if their crew fails to tamp down the soil, chooses a poor location, or fails to level the soil.
-Lucky for you, underpinning can help resolve some of these problems.
+If a builder overlooks a step or takes shortcuts during construction, it can lead to a subpar-quality home.
+This can occur when the crew neglects to properly tamp down the soil, selects an unfavorable location, or fails to level the soil.
+However, you can consider yourself fortunate as underpinning can help address many of these issues.

 Durable Underpinning Solutions

-Permanently fixing your home’s settlement problems is always a better option, and this way you will be at ease knowing that your foundation has been properly reinforced.
-Here are several foundation pier methods that can be used to strengthen your foundation and ensure the stability of your home.
+Here are several foundation pier solutions that can be used to strengthen your foundation and ensure the stability of your home:

-Helical piers: Helical piers are similar to push piers, except they are screwed into the ground instead of being driven into the ground.
-They are ideal for lighter structures like porches and chimneys.
+- Helical piers: Similar to push piers, these are screwed into the ground and are ideal for lighter structures like porches and chimneys.

-Slab piers: Slab piers are designed to support a slab foundation and prevent it from settling.
+- Slab piers: These are designed to support a slab foundation and prevent settling.

-If your foundation is crumbling due to weak soils or any other issue, contact your local foundation experts and request a free assessment.
-We’ll determine the problem and install the appropriate underpinning solution.
+If your foundation is crumbling due to weak soils or any other issue, contact your local foundation experts for a free assessment.
+They will identify the problem and install the appropriate underpinning solution.